natehahn/03_Final_Project/README.md

 # 03_Final_Project

 ## Topic
-**Food producation rates impacting CO2 emmisions based by countries**
+**Food producation rates impacting CO2 emmisions based by countries.
+We chose this dataset because we were interested in whether we could identify casuality of a specific type of product with a countries overall CO2 emissions.
+Population can also have an effect on this, including the industry level of the country.
+We didn't go to far down that path because that would be very complex.**

 ## Datasets